MrWolfZ/Conqueror/recipes/cqs/basics/getting-started/README.md

 await using var serviceProvider = services.BuildServiceProvider();
 ```

+> Note that handlers are always registered as transient.
+During the development of **Conqueror** we considered the option to specify the lifetime of handlers, but we decided against this since we believe it encourages bad design to couple handlers to any particular scope.
+If your handler requires access to scoped data or singleton data, this should be done by injecting instances with the correct scope into the handler (e.g. using a singleton `IMemoryCache`).

 Now that we have everything set up, we can implement the `list` operation of our application in `Program.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Basics.GettingStarted/Program.cs)):

 ```diff